 Successive phosphorus spectra from exerciseing calf muscle showing the depletion and subsequent regeneration of phosphocreatine (PCr) and the accumulation and subsequent depletion of inorganic phosphate (Pi).
 A spectrum is collected every 10 seconds.

-In addition, it has previously been observed that PBC patients with above median fatigue have a higher incidence of cardiac complications, which may implicate an abnormality in cardiac energetics, specifically the balance in content of phosphocreatine (PCr) and adenosine triphosphate (ATP).
 Non-invasive phosphorus-31 spectroscopy has been previously shown to detect abnormal cardiac metabolism in disease conditions where no anatomical defect is present.
 In this study, we will use it to determine whether a cardiac metabolic abnormality exists in patients with PBC.

-In addition, the project is also examining the basal ganglia structures of the brain to determine the presence of manganese and other trace elements in fatigued PBC patients.
+The project is also examining the basal ganglia structures of the brain to determine the presence of manganese and other trace elements in fatigued PBC patients.
 Earlier pilot work has suggested that there may be an association between manganese deposition in the globus pallidus (due to cholestasis) and patient fatigue.

 This work seeks to confirm the observation on a larger cohort of patients and probe any further relationships between T1, T2 of basal ganglia structures with fatigue status of the patients.

-Non-alcoholic fatty liver disease is now the most common cause of chronic liver disease world wide, affecting an estimated 20-30% of the British population.
+NAFLD is now the most common cause of chronic liver disease world wide, affecting an estimated 20-30% of the British population.
 Although many patients with fatty liver can remain asymptomatic, they are at higher risk of developing liver fibrosis, portal hypertension, hepatocellular carcinoma and cirrhosis.
-Diagnosis and monitoring of the condition has traditionally been made by invasive liver biopsy.

 Non-invasive magnetic resonance techniques provide a unique tool in the study of NAFLD.
 Proton magnetic resonance spectroscopy can provide a rapid quantitative assessment of liver lipid content.
-Furthermore, its non-invasive nature means that longitudinal studies of liver fat change in response to interventions (such as physical
+Furthermore, its non-invasive nature means that longitudinal studies of liver fat change in response to interventions (such as physical exercise) are possible.

 It is also possible to create maps of liver content using magnetic resonance imaging in conditions where spatial discrimination of fat content is thought to be important.